Cosana Eram, Director

 SOCI 041.
 Social Problems.
 4 Units.

 This course is an exploration of the process by which various social conditions become labeled as social problems worthy of policy responses.
-It examines the various roles played by the media, government actors, activists and everyday citizens in this process, and pays particular attention to the role of power in enabling some social groups to label the behaviors of others an problematic while deflecting attention from their own practices.
+It examines the various roles played by the media, government actors, activists and everyday citizens in this process, and pays particular attention to the role of power in enabling some social groups to label the behaviors of others as problematic while deflecting attention from their own practices.
 This course focuses predominantly on the US, but also engages in comparative analysis with other countries.
-(DVSY, ETHC, GE1B, GEND)
+(DVSY, ETHC, GE1B, GEDI, GEGR, GEND)

 SOCI 079.
 Self and Society.
 4 Units.